kdisneur/email_checker/README.md

 * MX: validate the domain sever contains MX records
 * SMTP: validate the SMTP behind the MX records knows this email address (no email sent)

-:warning: That's rare but, some SMTP define a catchall email address.
+   * :warning: That's rare but, some SMTP define a catchall email address.
 Meaning all emails using this domain seems valid even if they are not.
+   * :warning: Most email providers nowadays don't support this method.
+You should only use it if you know what you're doing.

 ### Installation